evykassirer/notes/cs341/341notes.md

 - We eventually visit all the vertices, and the algorithm constructs a depth-first forest
 - we have an adjacency list, same as before (this time for directed graph)

--- code is on the slides --
+TODO(screenshot of code on the slides)

 we did an example, but again it's hard to show because colours keep getting changed - but go through it on your own and make sure you know how to do this algorithm